-The cloud services brokerage market registered a value of USD 5.71 billion in 2019, and it is expected to register a CAGR of 16.6%, over the forecast period (2020-2025).
+The cloud services brokerage market was valued at USD 5.71 billion in 2020 and expected to reach USD 14.34 billion by 2026 and grow at a CAGR of 16.6% over the forecast period (2021 - 2026).
 The increasing security concerns regarding the data and the lack of awareness about the cloud brokerage services are some of the primary factors hindering the market growth.

 The function of a cloud service broker is to provide a marketplace for enterprise-approved services, integrate cloud services with each other and with on-premise applications, and also ensure the security of the corporate data.
 Cloud service brokerage provides the intermediary between cloud providers and cloud consumer that assist companies in choosing the services and offerings that best suits their needs.
 They may also assist in the deployment and integration of apps across multiple clouds or provide a choice and possible cost-saving function, which include multiple competing services from a catalog.

 |External Cloud Services Brokerage|

 Report scope can be customized per your requirements.
 Click here.

 The cloud services brokerage market is moderately competitive and consists of several major players.
 In terms of market share, few of the major players currently dominate the market.
 However, with innovation across the cloud segment, most of the companies are increasing their market presence, thereby expanding their business footprint across new markets.

 1.2 Study Assumptions